Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Introduction

 \subsection{Our Contributions}

 This paper presents the {\em Container Profiler}, a tool that supports profiling the computational resources utilized by software within a Docker container.
 Our tool is simple, easy-to-use, and can record the resource utilization for any Dockerized computational job.
-As containerized bioinformatics software become ubiquitous, it is essential to understand the fine-grained resource utilization of computational tasks to identify resource bottlenecks and to inform the choice of optimal cloud deployment.
+Understanding fine-grained resource utilization of containerized computational tasks can help identify resource bottlenecks and inform the choice of optimal cloud deployment.
 The {\em Container Profiler} collects metrics to characterize the CPU, memory, disk, and network resource utilization at the VM, container, and process level.
-In addition, the {\em Container Profiler} provides tools and time-series graphing to visualize and facilitate monitoring of resource utilization of workflows.
-We present a case study using a multi-stage containerized bioinformatics workflow that analyzes the unique molecular identifiers (UMI) of RNA sequencing data to illustrate the utility of our tools .
+In addition, the {\em Container Profiler} supports time-series graphing enabling the visualization and monitoring of resource utilization of containerized tasks and pipelines.
+We present a case study using a multi-stage containerized bioinformatics pipeline that analyzes the unique molecular identifiers (UMI) of RNA sequencing data to illustrate the utility of our tools. \\